busayyyo/personal-blog/site/content/post/a-designers-guide-to-git.md

 Now your branch is saved in the remote repository.

 **10. Merge:** Merging is an attempt to include your branch changes to the rest of the team's.
-It's like asking your room be part of the team's house.
+It's like asking your room to be part of the team's house.
 Typically, in a team setting, you would make a merge request on Github or the equivalent that your company uses.
 A merge request is you asking that your playground branch be included as part of the develop branch which is the team's house.

 However, in the extremely unlikely case where you have to handle this yourself, all it involves is going into the team's working branch i.e develop and then merge yours, using these two commands: